Arooba90/Dash_Sales/README.md

 # Sales Dashboard

-This project is a **Sales Dashboard** built using Python with **Dash, Plotly, and Dash Bootstrap Components**.
+This project is a **Sales Dashboard** built using Python with **Dash, and Dash Bootstrap Components**.
 The dashboard visualizes sales data with interactive charts and graphs, providing insights into monthly and yearly sales trends, as well as sales distribution across different countries.

 ## Dataset